 This is complex, and I write from a complexity framework

-Our biosphere is alive with systems that are complex: Earth’s climate, coral reefs, grassland ecologies.
+Our biosphere is alive with systems that are complex: climate, reefs, ecologies.
 With multiple interacting elements that respond to each other, they are characterised by thresholds and tipping points.
 In the social realm these dynamics are present in systems for corporate control of climate policy, and equally in social movements to end the dominance of Big Coal.
 These dynamics are everywhere in our social world, including in the exponential increase in young people identifying as transgender.

 When I refer to linear thinking, I’m talking about the kind of thinking that reduces complexity to a singular assumed causal relationship (sometimes called reductionism).